ajmueller/express-auth-session/README.md

 ## Heroku Setup

-* Fork this project to your own Github account.
+* Fork this project to your own GitHub account.
 * Sign up for or log into a Heroku account and create a new app.
 * On your app, change the Deployment Method on the Deploy tab to "GitHub."
 * Search for your forked project and connect your repository.